jthieffry/asaca-notes/Serverless and Application Services.md

 * If need to do parallel processing by sending to multiple queues at once DO CONSIDER SNS FANOUT to send to multiple queues at once (multiple subscribers).
 * Queues are either:
     - Standard: msg are delivered AT LEAST once (sometimes more) and can be out of order.
 Best effort.
 But high perfs.
     - FIFO: msg delivered once only and in order.
 But capped 3000 msg/s with batching or 300/s without.
+Fifo queues need to have .fifo suffix for their name.
 * Queues are billed based on requests.
 1 request returns 0 to 10 msg max and can have a size up to 64kb total.
 * Polling can be:
     - Short (immediate).
 Not recommended because expensive if need to poll constantly.
     - Long (waitTimeSeconds).
 Recommended bc cheaper.
 * Encryption available at rest and in transit.
 * Queue policy can allow external accounts to access the queue (in addition to iam policies).

+## SQS Delay Queues
+* It is a sqs queue with a DelaySecond > 0
+* Messages added to the queue will be invisible for DelaySecond (max 15 min).
+* Can be set per queue or per msg (WARNING per msg not available for fifo queues)

+## SQS Dead Letter Queue
+* Redrive policy: specifies the src q, the dead lettet q and the conditions where msg will be moved from one to the other.
+* The above defines the maxReceiveCount.
+When ReceiveCount (=nbr a msg is retried) > maxReceiveCount && msg not deleted -> move the msg to dlq.
+* Enqueue timestamp of msg is unchanged following the move.
+So retention period of the dlq should generally be longer than the src q.